-This year, Mother’s Day falls on Sunday, May 10, which, in case you haven’t looked at a calendar recently, is just days away.
-And though we here at the Strategist have spent the past few weeks digging up the best Mother’s Day gifts for moms — from foodie moms to moms who like things that smell nice — at this point, you probably just want to know which gifts are going to arrive in time for Mother’s Day.
+This year, Mother’s Day falls on Sunday, May 8 — which, in case you haven’t looked at a calendar recently, is less than a week away.
+And though we here at the Strategist have spent the past several weeks digging up the best Mother’s Day gifts for all types of moms — from long-distance moms to foodie moms to new moms — at this point, you probably just want to know which gifts are going to arrive in time.
 It might be too late to order a personalized gift, but that doesn’t mean your gift can’t be personal.

-To make things even easier for you, we’ve pulled together a list of 25 Strategist-approved, last-minute Mother’s Day gifts at every price point.
-Order any of these today, and they’ll arrive on her doorstep before the big day, usually with two-day shipping for an added fee.
+To make things easy for you, we’ve pulled together a list of 34 Strategist-approved, last-minute Mother’s Day gifts at every price point.
+Order any of these today and they’ll arrive on her doorstep on or before May 8 — although you might have to pay more for expedited shipping.

-These rattan placemats are a favorite of ANGL co-owner Alana Grim, who likes the fringed edges almost as much as how easy they are to wipe down.
+These rattan placemats come recommended by ANGL co-owner Alana Grim, who likes the fringed edges almost as much as how easy they are to wipe down.

 A good gift for an artsy mom looking for a new medium to explore.

-So she has something to look forward to every month (or every week): Bouqs is offering a delivery service, in which you can regularly send her either roses, a rustic farmers’ market arrangement, or an arrangement of roses, calla lilies, and alstroemerias.
+Give her something to look forward to every month (or every week) with Bouqs’ subscription delivery service, which lets you regularly send either roses, a rustic farmers’ market arrangement, or a bouquet of roses, calla lilies, and alstroemerias.

-One way to save your mom some trips to the grocery store is to buy her a subscription to a meal delivery service.
-Strategist writer Lauren Ro particularly likes Marley Spoon, which she says works fairly similarly to other meal delivery kits (premeasured ingredients, step-by-step recipes) but has slightly more generous portions and particularly fresh produce.
+One way to save your mom a few trips to the grocery store is to buy her a subscription to a meal-delivery service.
+Strategist writer Lauren Ro likes Marley Spoon, which she says works fairly similar to other meal-delivery kits (premeasured ingredients, step-by-step recipes) but has slightly more generous portions and particularly fresh produce.